-47. Sprint and Ski-Dogs Races
+47. On-Snow Sprint and Ski-Dogs Races

 47.1.
-Heat distances need not be identical each day of an event, but the shortest trails shall be run first.
+Heat distances need not be identical each day of an event.
 Subsequent days' heat distances shall not exceed one hundred and fifty (150)% of the first day's trail length.
 The shortest and longest possible distances for each heat will be indicated on the invitation.